-All capital assets are depreciated, except for land and construction in progress.
+All capital assets are depreciated, except for land, construction in progress, and intangible right-to-use lease assets which are discussed below.
 Improvements are depreciated over the remaining useful lives of the related capital assets.
 Useful lives for infrastructure were estimated based on the City's historical records of necessary improvements and replacement.
 Depreciation is computed using the straight-line method over the following useful lives: